 - Abnormal blood clotting (thrombocytopenia)

-Long-Term Complications.
-Some side effects of chemotherapy may linger after treatment or may develop long after the treatment has ended.
+Long-Term Complications: Some side effects of chemotherapy may linger after treatment or may develop long after the treatment has ended.
 Be sure to discuss with your doctor what tests you may need to monitor the long-term effects of chemotherapy treatment.
-Long-term complications of chemotherapy for Hodgkin’s disease may include:
+Long-term complications of chemotherapy for Hodgkin disease may include:

 - Fatigue and general aches and pains are called somatic symptoms.
 Fatigue is especially common after chemotherapy and can sometimes last for several years.

 - Many women stop menstruating after chemotherapy.
-The risk for infertility is higher for women with advanced-stage Hodgkin’s disease who are treated after age 30.
+The risk for premature menopause and infertility is higher for women with advanced-stage Hodgkin disease who are treated after age 30.

 - Bone thinning (osteoporosis) may occur with steroid treatments such as prednisone.